2ptr/i_hate_AMSI/README.md

 ## MDE bypassed scripts

-These are all just for MDE - I just used defendercheck and made some edits.
+These are all just for defender - I just used defendercheck and made some edits.
 Anything serious and you're on your own

 - `PowerUp.ps1`
     - Removed service binaries.
 Hijack it yourself!